zerolawtech/SFT-Protocol/README.md

    - The top level permission authority that grants permission for investors, issuers, and exchanges based on off-chain KYC/AML verification

 ### KYCRegistrar
 KYCRegistrar is a central registry contract that establishes the identity, class, and permissions of every address allowed to interact with security tokens.
-Each permitted address has a bytes32 hash attached to it, that denotes the entity associated to the address.
+Each permitted address has a hash attached to it, that denotes the entity controlling the address.
 More than one address may be associated to a single entity.

-There are three types of entities:
+There are four types of entities:
  1. Investor: Legal persons that have cleared KYC/AML checks and are authorised to hold security tokens.
 Stored data includes the country, state/province/territory, rating (accreditted, qualified, etc), and expiry date of the authorisation.
- 2. Issuers: Legal persons that are authrorised to issue security tokens.
+ 2. Issuer: Legal persons that are authrorised to issue security tokens.
- 3. Exchanges: Platforms authorised to facilitate secondary trading of security tokens.
+ 3. Exchange: Platforms authorised to facilitate secondary trading of security tokens.
+ 4. Authority: Entities that can add, modify, and remove other entities from the KYC registry.
+Each authority is only able to do so in countries where it has been granted permission.
+Authorities are given their permission by the contract owner.

+The registrar contract employs a multisig system such that authorities must call each method from several approved addresses before the code will execute.
+This is important, as permissions granted or revoked at the registry contract will affect every security token in the network.

 ### IssuingEntity
 Before an issuer can create security tokens they must deploy an IssuingEntity contract.
 This contract has several key purposes: